basecamp/bc3-api/sections/client_approvals.md

 Get a client approval
 ---------------------

-* `GET /buckets/1/client/approvals/2.json` will return the client approval with an ID of `2` in the Basecamp with an ID of `1`.
+* `GET /buckets/1/client/approvals/2.json` will return the client approval with an ID of `2` in the project with an ID of `1`.

 ###### Example JSON Response
 <!-- START GET /buckets/1/client/approvals/2.json -->